girone/ud120-projects/final_project/notes.md

 #### Next steps (6)

 1. Set up GridSearchCV to help with finding optimal algorithm and parameter settings.
 2. Add some additional relative metrics for the financial data.
+Actually, most of the features can be set in relation to their total.
+I am not sure if this is reflected when training a classifier on a multi-dimensional space that contains the feature and the total.
 3. Find good algo+params combo.
 4. PCA, new text features, ...